 There is little to stop you from using a false name.
 In fact, given employers almost routinely check their staff's (and potential staff's) Facebook pages, using at least two aliases is almost a must.
 Opt for a sensible one with your real name, which is designed to make you look good to employers, and another where friends can post wildly drunken pictures of you.

-Remember that it is not just names that you can lie about.
-You can also happily fib about your date of birth, interests, gender, where you live, or anything else that will put advertisers and other trackers off the scent.
+You can also happily fib about your date of birth, interests, gender, where you live, or anything else that will put advertisers and other trackers off your scent.

 On a more serious note, bloggers living under repressive regimes should always use aliases (together with IP cloaking measures such as a VPN) when publishing posts that may threaten their life or liberty.